spgarbet/corona/README.md

 # 2020 Coronavirus Outbreak

 Short bit of code to look at cases for China and US on semi-log scale.
+Why the crazy scale?
+On a semi-log scale steady exponential growth is a straight line.
+It's far easier to interpret looking for straight lines to show relativly steady percent growth per day.

 ![China Data](./China.png)